james-card/NanoOs/docs/2025-01-TBD_Filesystem.md

 # TBD-Jan-2025 - Filesystem

-As I mentioned, my next priority was being able to access files on a MicroSD card.
+I started working on being able to access files on a MicroSD card right after my work on preemptive multitasking.
 I had already found a tutorial for how to get that to work and purchased the recommended card reader.
 However, I really needed to solder in the pin connectors to my board so that I could properly use my breadboard to connect to the reader.
 My soldering pencil was still on its way, so I started working on the software part of this.

 The tutorial I was working from used the Arduino's built-in SD library.
 OK.
 Step 1:  Include the requisite SD.h header and see what happens.
 Ho...  ly...  cow...
 That one include alone increased the flash consumed by 5,930 bytes and the RAM consumed by 683 bytes.
 It consumed so much RAM that there wasn't enough dynamic memory left for login authentication anymore.
 The system was completely unusable!
 Aaaaahhhhhh!!!!!!!!